-The following procedures should be followed if you have been asked to plan or assist with a university event where alcohol will be served:
+The following procedures should be followed if you have been asked to plan or assist with a university student event where alcohol will be served:

 - Enforce the university's expectations that members of the campus community and our guests will make informed decisions and act responsibly regarding the use of alcoholic beverages. - Be sure that you know and follow all applicable university, city, county, and state regulations related to serving alcohol. - For events or activities involving students, garner the needed approvals from the Dean of Students as outlined in the Alcohol Policy.
 Discuss the source of funding for the alcohol purchase before moving forward with purchase. - Unless you receive written permission from the Dean of Students to serve the alcohol yourself, all alcohol must be served by a TAM-certified individual employed by the event's caterer.
-TAM certification comes from the Techniques Alcohol Management program and is responsive to regulations and statutes regarding alcohol on university campuses. - Design and implement a process for checking identification prior to serving alcohol. - Follow all kosher regulations related to the selection and serving of alcohol.

-- Food and non-alcoholic beverages must be served at all events where alcohol is served and must be available throughout the time alcohol is served. - Report any infractions of university rules and regulations as soon as possible to the Dean of Students. - As a general statement, the storage of kosher alcohol will be done in a location approved by the Executive Council. - The use of a designated driver service or ride-sharing service is required.
+TAM certification comes from the Techniques Alcohol Management program and is responsive to regulations and statutes regarding alcohol on university campuses. - Design and implement a process for checking identification prior to serving alcohol. - Follow all kosher regulations related to the selection and serving of alcohol. - Food and non-alcoholic beverages must be served at all events where alcohol is served and must be available throughout the time alcohol is served. - Report any infractions of university rules and regulations as soon as possible to the Dean of Students - As a general statement, the storage of kosher alcohol will be done in a location approved by the Executive Council.

-Student Events Alcohol Policy Effective Date: May 6, 2010 Reviewed: TUN May 16, 2014
+Student Events Alcohol Policy

-Revised: May 16, 2014
+Effective Date: August 29, 2024 Reviewed: August 27, 2024 Revised: August 26, 2024